atomist/sdm/README.md

 while the interfaces will change less.
 > In particular, the event listener interfaces discussed later in the document are expected to remain stable.

-- The `src/spi` directory contains interfaces that are likely to be extended in integrations with infrastructure such as artifact storage, logging, build and deployment.
+- The `src/spi` directory contains interfaces that are likely to be extended in integrations with infrastructure, such as artifact storage, logging, build and deployment.
 - `src/blueprint`
 - `src/common`